 Building Nyckelharpas

 Earl started building nyckelharpas with a kit from Sören Åhker.
-We have copies of Sören's instruction book in stock.
-This book is in English and includes full-size plan sheets for a standard full-size and a child- (or small adult) sized nyckelharpa.
+Sören had an instruction book in Swedish or English that included full-size plan sheets for a standard full-size and a child- (or small adult) sized nyckelharpa.
 The full size has a mensur length (nut to bridge) of 400 mm while the smaller plan has a 340 mm mensur length.
 The plans are metric (in millimeters).
+These were last printed in 2002, and the supply has run out.
+We NO LONGER have copies available.
+Earl has been in contact with Sören and several other builders about potential availability of a new instruction book.
+When something becomes available, we will update this web site to reflect the changes.

-Sören also sells “kits”.
-Please be aware that his nyckelharpa kit consists of rectangular wooden blocks of appropriate sizes that make the various parts of the instrument.
+Sören used to sells “kits”.
+Please be aware that Swedish nyckelharpa kits consist of rectangular wooden blocks of appropriate sizes that make the various parts of the instrument.
 These kits are very rough by American musical instrument kit standards.

-There is a DVD available that follows Sören as he builds an instrument.
-The DVD was made by Rita Leydon and is available through her web site.
+There used to be a DVD available that follows Sören as he builds an instrument.
+The DVD was made by Rita Leydon and used to be available through her web site.
+I understand that Reta has run out of copies of this DVD.

-If you think you are interested in building a Nyckelharpa, we recommend that you obtain a copy of the Sören book/plans and the DVD from Rita.
-After you have reviewed it please contact Earl about any parts you might need.
+If you think you are interested in building a Nyckelharpa, we are not currently aware of any available plans/instructions.
+If you do happen to find a set of plans, it please feel free to contact Earl about any questions or parts you might need.
 He can put together as much of a kit as you need.
 You can probably get some of the wood you need for an initial instrument locally.

 If you are building a nyckelharpa and have questions, please feel free to contact Earl.
 He is willing to provide distance assistance to help you get your nyckelharpa done.
 It doesn't matter if your instrument materials came from us or not.